-Afrika Botanicals is a leading and established brand focusing on supplying Mongongo Seed Oil (Schinziophyton rautanenii).
+Afrika Botanicals is a leading supplier of Mongongo Seed oil.

-We are proud to offer our Mongongo Seed Oil ingredient to businesses and entrepreneurs looking for alternative cosmetic oils in their production processes.
+We are pleased to offer Mongongo (Schinziophyton rautanenii) Seed oil as an ingredient to companies and entrepreneurs looking for alternative cosmetic oils in their production processes.

 Our Mongongo Seed Oil is sourced from Zimbabwe and Zambia.
 Southern Africa is the natural home of the Mongongo tree.

-Mongongo oil is beneficial for topical use because of its linoleic acid content (between 30% and 54%), and the derivatives synthesised by the body form part of the composition of cell membranes.
-Mongongo oil, therefore, has hydrating, regenerating and restructuring properties and, in addition, due to the presence of eleostearic acid, which reacts rapidly with UV light producing polymerisation.
+Mongongo oil is beneficial for topical use because of its linoleic acid content (between 30% and 54%) and the derivatives synthesised by the body form part of the composition of cell membranes.
+This oil has hydrating, regenerating and restructuring properties.
+It contains eleostearic acid which reacts rapidly with UV light producing polymerisation.